jax-ml/jax/docs/beginner_guide.rst

 Getting Started with JAX
 ========================
 Welcome to JAX!
 The JAX documentation contains a number of useful resources for getting started.
-:doc:`notebooks/quickstart` is the easiest place to jump-in and get an overview of the JAX project.
+:doc:`quickstart` is the easiest place to jump-in and get an overview of the JAX project.

 If you're accustomed to writing NumPy code and are starting to explore JAX, you might find the following resources helpful: